ABC Online Training for Chambers

-- Addressing bullying, discrimination, and harassment from external sources
+- Addressing bullying, discrimination, and harassment from internal & external sources

-The ABC Anti-Money Laundering Training was commissioned especially for Members of the Bar, Chambers, and support staff.
-The joint authors, Jake Taylor & Christopher Sykes are specialist criminal barristers and busy members of the highly regarded criminal team at Doughty Street Chambers.
+The ABC Anti-Money Laundering and Financial Sanctions Training was commissioned especially for Members of the Bar, Chambers, and support staff.
+The authors, Jake Taylor and Christopher Sykes, are specialist criminal barristers at Doughty Street Chambers and 33 Chancery Lane.
 Jake has expertise in defending in the most serious criminal and regulatory offences.
-Christopher specialises in financial crime, professional discipline, and regulatory offences.
+Christopher specialises in financial crime, professional discipline, and regulatory law.

 Subjects covered include:

-- Recognising the risks to barristers, to Chambers staff, to professionals
+- Recognising the risks to barristers, to Chambers staff, and to professionals

 - Key domestic standards and legislation

 - POCA & The Terrorism Act

 - Applicability of the Money Laundering Regulations to barristers